ietf-wg-cellar/matroska-specification/subtitles.md

 Each WebVTT Cue Text is stored directly in the Matroska Block.

-A muxer **MUST** change all WebVTT Cue Timestamps present within the Cue Text to be relative to the Matroska Block's timestamp.
+A muxer **MUST** change all WebVTT Cue Timestamps present within the Cue Text to be relative to the Matroska `Block`'s timestamp.

-The Cue's start timestamp is used as the Matroska Block's timestamp.
+The Cue's start timestamp is used as the Matroska `Block`'s timestamp.

 The difference between the Cue's end timestamp and its start timestamp is used as the Matroska `BlockDuration`.